vksvicky/alfred-ideaplugin/README.md

 IntelliJ IDEA Plugin Search for Alfred
 ======================================
-An Alfred Workflow so you can search for IntlelliJ IDEA IDE plugins from Alfred application.
+An Alfred Workflow so you can search for IntelliJ IDEA IDE plugins from Alfred application.
 You will need Alfred Version 2 and the Powerpack to use this.

 Installation
 ============